IEEE-WIE-VIT/WIE-WoC/DSA Coding/Asymptotic Notation/README.md

 3. Theta notations : used to measure the average case scenerio of an alogrithm .It generally gives the average bound.
    - In simple words we can say that omega notation is used to measure the average time that an algorithm can take to execute.

-How to find the time complexity of an algorithm with aymptotic notation?
+How to find the time complexity of an algorithm with asymptotic notation?
 `let 'n' -> size of input`
-then , f(n) will represent the number of instruction executed for input value 'n'.
+then, f(n) will represent the number of instructions executed for input value 'n'.
-## Lets try to find the time complexities with asymptotic notation with help of example:
+## Let's try to find the time complexities with asymptotic notation with help of example:

 <br>

 Ex 1. :
-we have a main function which will execute a for loop to print hello world 'n' times.
+We have a main function which will execute a for loop to print hello world 'n' times.

 ```python
   main(){